-- b.
-Allowable Activities.
-The team, club, and coaches must be registered with NICA to participate in, and conduct activities.
-Only the following pre-season activities are permitted and must be pre-approved by the league director (approval form attached below): - i.
-Bike checks, equipment inspections, and bike fit; - ii.
-Mechanical workshops; - iii.
-All-inclusive fun rides; and - iv.
-Skills clinics - c.
+- Start Date.
+Teams and clubs can commence limited a. preseason team activities on October 15 - Allowable Activities.
+The team, club, and coaches must be h. registered with NICA to participate in, and conduct activities.
+Only the following pre-season activities are permitted and must be pre-approved by the league director: - Bike checks, equipment inspections, and bike fit; - Mechanical workshops: - All-inclusive fun rides; and - Skills clinics - c.
 Activities Limit.
-The maximum number of pre-season activities is:
+There can be a maximum number of 6 pre-season activities.